MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 Then the `FieldMask` will may be used to update only the `status` field.

-Additionally, for common status, an custom rpc might be created.
+Additionally, for common status, a custom rpc might be created.
 For example, a `Cancel` method can be created to cancel an order:

 ```proto
 rpc cancelOrder(CancelOrderRequest) returns (Order);